 Vienna attractions include a diverse variety of historic landmarks, museums, monuments, and palaces.
 Vienna’s rich history has left a cultural heritage for generations to come and it brings millions of visitors every year.
-We will dedicate separate posts for each attraction with the most useful information such as the year when it was built/opened, price of tickets, opening hours, and you will be able to find them on the attractions category page.
+We will dedicate separate posts for each attraction with the most useful information such as the year when it was built/opened, the price of tickets, and opening hours, and you will be able to find them on the attractions category page.

 Here is the list of the top 21 Vienna attractions with a brief description:

 Schönbrunn Palace.
 Spectacular, 1400-plus room baroque palace with lavish interiors, which also includes large gardens with a maze.

 The Hofburg.
 Baroque style, former principal imperial palace, nowadays official residence and office of the President of Austria.

 Belvedere.
 A historic building complex in Vienna, consisting of two baroque-style palaces, the Orangery, and the Palace Stables.